mrtndwrk/mrtndwrk/README.md

 My name is Martin and i'm a 26 y/o Software Engineering Student.

 I'm all about working on fun projects.
-So if you wanna collaberate, just message me 😄
+So if you wanna collaborate, just message me 😄
 <hr>
 <h3>Languages (apart from german & english)<br><br></h3>